cornejobarraza/expo-libvlc-player/README.md

 ## Credits

-This project is heavily inspired by existing libraries such as [expo-video](https://github.com/expo/expo/tree/main/packages/expo-video) and [react-native-vlc-media-player](https://github.com/razorRun/react-native-vlc-media-player).
+This library is heavily inspired by existing projects such as [expo-video](https://github.com/expo/expo/tree/main/packages/expo-video) and [react-native-vlc-media-player](https://github.com/razorRun/react-native-vlc-media-player).

 ## Contributing

 Contributions are always welcome.
 Please raise any issues and/or fix them by creating a pull request.

-### TODO

-- [ ] Recording and snapshot support